onthebusiness/harelang.org/content/tutorials/introduction.md

       store: `(str, int, int)` stores a string and two integers.
 The desired value can be obtained with the `.` operator and the index: `x.0` gets the first value, `x.1` the second, and so on.
-This cannot be a variable - only constant, positive integers can be used here.
+This cannot be a variable - only constant, non-negative integers can be used here.

       Tuple *values* are written with parenthesis as well: